Marcellous11/full-local-leaders/README.md

   git clone https://github.com/Marcellous11/capstone2-Local-Leaders.git
 ```

-You'll need to open threww terminal windows and cd into both backend, frontend, and server.
+You'll need to open through terminal windows and cd into both backend, frontend, and server.
 Make sure you have a database server ( I used postresSQL) running on port 5432.
 You will also need to run the file "leaders.sql" in a psql PostgreSQL interactive console.
 Run this in your termial

 ```bash
   pqsl